 I often ask myself what to trust and what to discard while distilling information that has already been purified.
 Searching what isn’t in your interest its energy consuming while reading stuff not related to your intellectual needs is wasting time.

-I’d like to hear what sources of information you trust?
+What sources of information you trust?
 What do you read online?